Tom Emmer: 2016

 In 2016 Emmer defeated Democratic nominee David Snyder, 66% to 34%.

 2018

 In 2018 Emmer defeated Democratic nominee Ian Todd, 61% to 39%.

 2020

 In 2020 Emmer defeated Democratic nominee Tawnja Zahradka 66% to 34%.

 2022

 In 2022 Emmer defeated Democratic nominee Jeanne Hendricks, 62% to 37%.

 Tenure

 According to the McCourt School of Public Policy at Georgetown University, Emmer held a Bipartisan Index Score of -0.0 in the 116th United States Congress for 2019, which placed him 192nd out of 435 members.
-Based on FiveThirtyEight's congressional vote tracker at ABC News, Emmer voted with Donald Trump's stated public policy positions 91.5% of the time, which ranked him average in the 116th United States Congress when predictive scoring (district partisanship and voting record) is used.
+Based on FiveThirtyEights congressional vote tracker at ABC News, Emmer voted with Donald Trump's stated public policy positions 91.5% of the time, which ranked him average in the 116th United States Congress when predictive scoring (district partisanship and voting record) is used.